Nausea: Causes, Symptoms, Treatment & Best Home Remedies (2026 Guide)

 Medically Reviewed by: Dr. Rajesh Sharma, MBBS, General Physician, India

-• Nausea is a symptom, not a condition
+• Nausea is a symptom, not a disease

-Nausea usually signals that the body is reacting to something such as illness, stress, food intolerance, or medication.
-Identifying the cause is the key to proper treatment.
+It usually indicates that the body is reacting to something like illness, stress, food intolerance, or medication.
+Identifying the cause is essential for proper treatment.

-The stomach and digestive tract commonly trigger nausea.
-Problems like indigestion, food poisoning, or stomach infections can cause this uncomfortable sensation.
+The stomach and digestive tract are common sources.
+Conditions like indigestion, food poisoning, or infections frequently trigger nausea.

-Nausea is partly controlled by a center in the brain that responds to signals from the stomach, inner ear, and nervous system.
-This explains why motion sickness or anxiety can cause nausea.
+A part of the brain controls nausea by responding to signals from the stomach, inner ear, and nervous system.
+This explains nausea during motion sickness or anxiety.

 • Short-term nausea is usually harmless

-Temporary nausea caused by mild illness, motion sickness, or overeating often improves with rest and hydration.
+Temporary nausea caused by mild illness, overeating, or travel often improves with rest and hydration.

-If nausea lasts for several days, becomes severe, or occurs with symptoms such as dehydration, severe pain, or weight loss, medical assessment is recommended.
+If nausea lasts several days or occurs with symptoms like dehydration, severe pain, or weight loss, a medical evaluation is recommended.

 common symptoms of nausea including queasy stomach dizziness sweating and urge to vomit